Cognitive Distortions: Filtering Worksheet

 About This Worksheet

-This is the Cognitive Distortions: Filtering worksheet.
-This worksheet provides an example of what filtering is and how it can affect a person’s perspective.
-On this worksheet you will find:
+Clients in therapy who tend to use filtering in their thought patterns can benefit from learning healthy ways to identify and modify such patterns.
+The Cognitive Distortions: Filtering worksheet provides an example of what filtering is and how it can affect a person's perspective.
+On this worksheet, you will find:

 - A brief introduction to filtering